abetusk/scratch/notes/Music-Theory.md

 that found introductions to music theory lacking.

-For someone just learning about music theory or how to create music, the switching of scales from low level oscillator tweaking to higher level musical score composition, can be daunting.
+For someone just learning about music theory or how to create music, the switching of contexts, from low level oscillator tweaking to higher level musical score composition, can be daunting.
 This text is an attempt to provide a brief, biased and highly amateurish introduction to those concepts that can hopefully be used as a starting point